wuyichen24/software-engineering-abbreviations-acronyms/dictionary/C/CLI-Command_Line_Interface.md

 ## Name

 ## Overview
-- A user interface receives commands from a user in the form of lines of text.
+- A type of user interface receives commands from a user in the form of lines of text.

 ## Description